bliutwo/leetcode_sols/leetcode_memo.md

 - difference between queue and deque
   - both can insert elements at both ends, but a deque can use the random access `operator[]` (like a vector that can insert and delete at the beginning with `push_front()` and `pop_front()`

-- what are the useful methods of a STL queue?
+- what are the 5 useful methods of an STL queue?
   - `front()`
   - `push()`
   - `pop()`
   - `empty()`
   - `size()`

-- what are the useful methods of a STL stack?
+- what are the 5 useful methods of an STL stack?
   - `push()`
   - `pop()`
   - `empty()`
   - `size()`
   - `top()`

-- what are the most useful STL data structures?
+- what are the 6 most useful STL data structures?
   - stack
   - queue
   - deque